core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	<section title="Denial of Service Attacks">
 	<t>
 Services that run over UDP unprotected are vulnerable to unknowingly become part of a DDoS attack as UDP does not require return routability check.
 Therefore, an attacker can easily spoof the source IP of the target entity and send requests to such a service which would then respond to the target entity.
 This can be used for large-scale DDoS attacks on the target.
 Especially, if the service returns a response that is order of magnitudes larger than the request, the situation becomes even worse as now the attack can be amplified.
 DNS servers have been widely used for DDoS amplification attacks.
 Recently, it has been observed that NTP Servers, that also run on unprotected UDP have been used for DDoS attacks (http://tools.cisco.com/security/center/content/CiscoSecurityNotice/CVE-2013-5211) [TODO: Ref] since there is no return routability check and can have a large amplification factor.
 The responses from the NTP server were found to be 19 times larger than the request.
 A Resource Directory (RD) which responds to wild-card lookups is potentially vulnerable if run with CoAP over UDP.
 Since there is no return routability check and the responses can be significantly larger than requests, RDs can unknowingly become part of a DDoS amplification attack.
-Therefore, it is recommended that implementations must ensure return routability.
+Therefore, it is RECOMMENDED that implementations ensure return routability.
 This can be done, for example by responding to wild card lookups only over DTLS or TLS or TCP.
 	</t>
 	</section>